 Hint: For those of you who have already used luigi most of this seems familiar.
 Actually, b2luigi's task is a superset of luigi's, so you can reuse your old scripts! b2luigi will not care, which one you are using.
 But we strongly advice you to use b2luigi's task, as it has some more superior functions (see below).

-Please not that we could have imported b2luigi with
+Please not that we imported b2luigi with

+'''

 import b2luigi as luigi

+'''

-to make the transition between b2luigi and luigi even simpler.
+This makes the transition between b21uigi and luigi even simpler!

 2. Call the newly created file with python: